santiellena/circom-bootcamp/README.md

 ### Arithmetic Circuits

 ZK is useful and has many use cases because proving you computed something correctly is usually simpler than computing it.
-Being more technical, we could say that given a P (polynomial) or an NP (non-deterministic polynomial) problem we can verify any solution by modeling the problem as a Boolean circuit.
+Being more technical, we could say that given a P (polynomial) or an NP (non-deterministic polynomial) problem we can verify any solution by modeling the problem as a Boolean Formula.

 Without going to much into details, the difference between P and NP problems is the computing time.
 P is the class of problems that can be solved and verified efficiently, while NP is the class of problems that can be verified efficiently.